 Any other transparency

 Be agile.
 Periodically discuss all quality control issues during the retrospectives.
 Place the most important stages regarding quality control in the process.
 Make them “legal” and official.
-Take responsibility for quality.
+Take responsibility for code quality.

-Summary – ensure quality control visibility
+Summary – ensure code quality control visibility

 If you want to take care of quality, you must create processes and procedures that encourage people to improve quality and discourage people from skipping it.
 This should be an environment in which people experience the consequences of their decisions regarding the lack of quality but are also entitled to self-improvement of these principles.